Nathan Lewis (chemist): Cold Fusion and the 'Caltech Three'

+At the meeting of the American Physical Society in Baltimore in May of 1989 Lewis presented the findings of the Caltech group during a marathon session on cold fusion that ended up running for two nights.
+A week later a special session of the Electrochemical Society, Lewis appeared as one of ten speakers on a panel that included Pons and Fleischmann.
+He was the only speaker on the panel critical of their cold fusion research.
+In August of 1989, Lewis, Barnes, and their collaborators' research was published as a paper in Nature titled, "Searches for low-temperature nuclear fusion of deuterium in palladium".
+The research of the Caltech group revealed serious deficiencies in cold fusion research and ultimately led to mainstream science's rejection of cold fusion.

+Research since the 1980s

-Lewis worked at Stanford as an assistant professor from 1981 to 1985 and then as a tenured Associate Professor from 1986 to 1988, before returning to Caltech in 1988.
-He became a full professor at Caltech in 1991.
+Lewis became a full professor at Caltech in 1991.
 In 1992, he became the Principal Investigator of the Molecular Materials Resource Center at the Beckman Institute at Caltech.

 His research interests include surface chemistry, particularly silicon surfaces and their photoelectrochemical performance.
 The study of electron transfer reactions, both at surfaces and in transition metal complexes, in response to light, has relevance for the creation of semiconductors and for artificial photosynthesis.
 A major focus of his research is solar energy.
 He is working on the development of components for a photoanode, photocathode, and ion-conducting membrane for a system for artificial photosynthesis that would use sunlight and water to produce hydrogen and oxygen.
 He is also engaged in "big-picture" thinking about the science and policy issues affecting solar conversion.

 In addition, Lewis is involved in the creation and use of novel organic polymers and the creation of sensor arrays and pattern recognition algorithms for an "electronic nose" that can be used for detection of explosives and diagnosis of illness.
 The American Ceramic Society awarded him the 2003 Edward Orton, Jr. Memorial Lecture award for "An ‘Electronic Nose’ Based on Arrays of Conducting Polymer Composite Vapor Detectors".

 In July, 2010 Lewis was named as director of a U.S. Department of Energy Energy Innovation Hub, the Joint Center for Artificial Photosynthesis, to develop revolutionary methods to generate fuels directly from sunlight.
 He has been appointed chair of the Editorial Board for Energy and Environmental Science.
 He was #17 in the 2009 Rolling Stone list of Agents of Change.